This Cuisinart machine is like the BMW of pre-frozen ice cream makers.

 Small Appliance Review: The Cuisinart ICE30 Deluxe Ice Cream Maker

 It’s the most expensive pre-frozen bowl ice cream maker out there on the market.. but that’s for good reason.
 While most other homemade ice cream machines focus on being as cheap as possible – Cuisinart have stuck to producing the high quality product that they’re known for.

 Don’t just take our word for it.
-The machine comes with a full 5 year warranty, which is a massive step up from the 1-2 year warranties you’ll find on every other ice cream maker.
+The machine comes with a full 5 year warranty, which is a massive step up from the 1-2 year warranties you’ll find on every other ice cream or snow cone maker.
 It’s a statement that exudes confidence in the reliability of the product.